|A Gazetteer for the United States and Canada|

 Number of North Carolina Quarters Minted:

-The quarter for the Blue Ridge Parkway (which extends from Front Royal, VA in the north, through North Carolina to the Great Smoky Mountains in Tennessee) will be issued in 2015.
-It will be the third coin issued in 2015 and the 28th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Blue Ridge Parkway (which extends from Front Royal, VA in the north, through North Carolina to the Great Smoky Mountains in Tennessee) was issued in 2015, the third coin issued in 2015 and the 28th coin (of 56) in the America-the-Beautiful Quarter series.

 Other Roadside Stops ...